-Fresno Unified Board Policy (BP) 0415 Diversity, Equity and Inclusion

-The Governing Board believes that the diversity that exists among the district's community of students, staff, parents/guardians, and community members are an integral asset to the district's vision, mission, and goals.
+Fresno Unified Board Policy (BP) 0415 Diversity, Equity and Inclusion students, staff, parents/guardians, and community members are an integral asset to the district's vision, mission, and goals.
 Addressing the needs of all learners requires recognition of the history of injustice to diverse groups and the inherent value of diversity and acknowledgement that educational excellence requires a commitment to equity in the opportunities provided to all students and in the outcomes resulting from those opportunities.